-The School of Biomedical Informatics (SBMI) is one of the six schools of The University of Texas Health Science Center at Houston (UTHealth), which is a component of the 14 institutions of The University of Texas System.
+McWilliams School of Biomedical Informatics, formerly UTHealth Houston School of Biomedical Informatics (SBMI) is one of the six schools of UTHealth Houston which, is a component of the 14 institutions of The University of Texas System.

-The UTHealth School of Biomedical Informatics is Transforming Data to Power Human HealthTM.
+Our School is Transforming Data to Power Human HealthTM.

-As of 2019, approximately 350 SBMI students are working toward a formal degree or certificate; 54% are female and 46% are male; and the average age is 30.5 years old.
+As of 2019, approximately 350 (480 as of 2022) of our students are working toward a formal degree or certificate; 54% are female and 46% are male; and the average age is 30.5 years old.
 28.5% of students are from a healthcare background (7% MD, 7.4% nursing, 4.4% public health, and 9.7% other clinical); 27.1% are from a computer science or engineering background; 19.4% are from biology/chemistry/premed; 10.2% are from management or business administration; 5.4% are from the social sciences; and 9.4% are from other backgrounds.
 80% of MS program enrollees are part-time students who have full- or part-time jobs; 96% of our certificate students attend classes part-time.
+Our PhD program is full time and in person, whereas the DHI program is hybrid and part-time.

 Also see Informatics Career Outcome Numbers and the Careers in Biomedical Informatics video.

-The University of Texas Health Science Center at Houston (UTHealth) is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award certificate, baccalaureate, masters, doctorate and special professional degrees.
-Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500, for questions about the accreditation of The University of Texas Health Science Center at Houston.
+The University of Texas Health Science Center at Houston is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award baccalaureate, masters, doctoral, and professional degrees.
+Degree-granting institutions also may offer credentials such as certificates and diplomas at approved degree levels.
+Questions about the accreditation of The University of Texas Health Science Center at Houston may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097, by calling (404) 679-4500, or by using information available on SACSCOC’s website (www.sacscoc.org).

 1997: Led by founding dean, Doris L. Ross, PhD, The University of Texas School of Allied Health Sciences at Houston was reorganized to focus on health informatics